nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To **view the members** of a local group, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client and click the **Local Groups** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client and click the **Local Groups** tab.

-2. In the window that opens, select a group whose members you want to view or change, and click **Details** to open the detail view.
+2. In the view that opens click the code of the group you wish to edit.

 To **add one or more members** to a local group, follow these steps in the group’s detail view.

 1. Click **Add Members**.

-2. In the window that opens, locate and select the subsystems that you wish to add to the group and click **Add Selected to Group**.
-To add all subsystems found by the search function to the group, click **Add All to Group**.
+2. In the window that opens add optional filters to your members search and click **Search**.
+Select the subsystems that you wish to add to the group and click **Add Selected**.

-To **remove members** from a local group, select the members to be deleted in the group’s detail view and click **Remove Selected Members**.
-To remove all group members from the group, click **Remove All Members**.
+To **remove members** from a local group, click **Remove** on the corresponding row on group you wish to be deleted in the group’s detail view and then click **Yes** in the confirmation dialog.
+To remove all group members from the group, click **Remove All** and then click **Yes** in the confirmation dialog.

 ### 8.3 Changing the description of a Local Group